helloworld-UwU/agar3000/README.md

 ## Get started
 Agar3000 requires **python** (>v3.6) with **opencv** and **onnxruntime** packages.
 We recommend to use environment management system such as conda for instalation: https://www.anaconda.com/download/

-For CPU-only inference (recommended for testing):
+For CPU-only inference:

     pip install opencv-python onnxruntime

+!!WARNING!!
+To install propper GPU-operating mode can be trickier and we don't recomend it for testing purpose only.

+GPU inference requires matching of GPU, [CUDA+cuDNN](https://developer.nvidia.com/cuda/) (for Nvidia GPUs) or [ROCm](https://www.amd.com/en/products/software/rocm.html) (for AMD GPUs), OS, python and onnxruntime versions.

-For Nvidia GPU inference with CUDA 12.x + cuDNN 9.x:
+For Nvidia GPU inference with CUDA 12.x + cuDNN 9.x, try:

     pip install opencv-python onnxruntime-gpu

-For AMD GPU inference with ROCm 7.0:
+For AMD GPU inference with ROCm 7.0, try:

     pip install opencv-python onnxruntime-rocm